|

 relief-shading on the maps, showing overlap with France and

 even bordermarkers.
 The satellite images are very detailed and you can import .gpx-files.
-2. The Sigpac-viewer which usses the same maps as Iberpix at 25k-level and has no advantages - it seems - compared to Iberpix.
+2. The Sigpac-viewer which uses the same maps as Iberpix at 25k-level but you can't load gps-files

 Each